mayleaf/ILoveSushi/README.md

 # ILoveSushi
 I love raw food, like sushi
+This git was made to finish CAUGenderEducation quickly
 ### ATTENTION!
  * this git is expedient method for CAUGenderEduation
  * All reponsibility and disadvantages of using this git lie with the user.